Power BI Tutorial For Beginners

 Where to Get?

-Power BI Desktop is available with Microsoft website, you can download the software from below link.
+Power BI Desktop is available on the Microsoft website.
+You can download the software from the below link.

 Getting Started with Power BI Desktop

 - After successfully installing the Power BI Desktop, go to search box and type Power BI in your operating system, as shown below, and click on the Power BI Desktop to open your first ever Power BI file.